 Ensemble forecasting means producing multiple forecasts by making small alterations to the starting conditions or the forecast computer model.

+Traditional models only give you one forecast, ensembles will give multiple forecasts and better take into account variations in conditions.
+This allows meteorologists to see a variety of scenarios that may occur, then apply their expertise to decide on the most likely forecast.
 By comparing these different forecasts the forecaster can decide how likely a particular weather event will be.
 If the forecasts vary a lot then the forecaster knows that there is a lot of uncertainty about what the weather will actually do, but if the forecasts are all very similar they will have more confidence in predicting a particular event.

 European Centre for Medium-Range Weather Forecasts (ECMWF) is an international organisation supported by many European states, including the UK, which specialises in numerical weather prediction for medium-range prediction.